 When should I call a professional?

-Get help if woodlice are appearing in multiple rooms, you can’t find the damp source, or activity continues after 2–3 weeks of drying + proofing.
-Persistent woodlice usually mean there’s ongoing moisture (leak, condensation, damp) that needs addressing.
+Get help if woodlice are appearing in multiple rooms, you can't find the damp source, or activity continues after 2–3 weeks of drying and proofing.
+Persistent woodlice usually mean there's ongoing moisture (a leak, condensation or damp) that needs addressing.

 Final Thoughts

-We go to great lengths to ensure that all our DIY woodlice control products are effective, fast & easy-to-use.
-Explore our range of products to take control of your woodlice problems with confidence.
+We go to great lengths to ensure that all our DIY woodlice control products are effective, fast and easy to use.
+Explore our range to take control of your woodlice problem with confidence.